 Student Accessibility Services: Any student with disabilities who feels they may require additional accommodations to assist their academic success based on a physical, psychiatric, learning, or chronic health diagnosis should contact the Student Accessibility Services office.
 Please notify me well in advance of any exams or other course deadlines and provide documentation from Student Accessibility Services if you require additional accommodations for exams and coursework.
+If you fail to contact me in advance, you may be unable to use your accommodations for exams and coursework.

+Website: www.wm.edu/sas

-Website: www.wm.edu/sas Phone: 757-221-2509
+Phone: 757-221-2509

 Email: sas@wm.edu